 \section{Diagnosing Multivariate Linear ERGMs}

 Whether or not the estimation can be consistent and the inference be generalised to a broader population of households depends on the model being identifiable given available data and on its goodness-of-fit---both of which must take into account that at least some of the networks in the sample are partially observed.
-Here, we discuss likely causes and diagnostics for nonidentifiability, develop a generalisation to residual diagnostics for partially observed networks, and consider a variety of ways in which the model may fit poorly to the sample and how to diagnose them.
+Here, we discuss likely causes and diagnostics for nonidentifiability, develop a generalisation of residual diagnostics to partially observed networks, and consider a variety of ways in which a model may fit the data poorly and how to diagnose this.